Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning goals of the chapter

-- Learn the importance of test simulation software
+- Justify the effort of developing testing infrastructure for simulation software
 - Discern the concepts of unit testing, integration testing and regression testing with the perspective of simulation software
-- Getting familiar with the Python testing frameworks `pytest` and `unittest`
+- Work with the Python testing frameworks `pytest` and `unittest`

 ---